PollyHannah/Phylogenomic-study/README.md

 ```bash
 Rscript script_TBC_orthogroup_analysis.R -o Orthogroups.tsv -t taxonomy.csv -l Genus
 ```
 Two output files should now be saved in your current directory.
-If you did a Genus-level analysis they will be called `faceted_histogram_by_Genus.pdf` and `orthogroups_with_Genus_completeness.tsv`.
+Each filename will be specific to the input variables.
+For example, if you did a Genus-level analysis they will be called `faceted_histogram_by_Genus.pdf` and `orthogroups_with_Genus_completeness.tsv`.
+Saved in the directory `r_analysis_results` you'll find my results for each taxonomic level.

 ##### Output file: Histogram
 The `faceted_histogram_by_Genus.pdf` file should look something like the image below.
 It contains several histograms showing the number of orthogroups on the Y axis and Occupancy Threshold (%) on the x axis.
 The Occupany Threhold is the proportion of genomes with orthologs in orthogroups.